apache/datasketches-website/docs/KeyFeatures.md

 layout: doc_page
 ---

-<h3><i>Data Sketches</i> is a Java software library of <a href="SketchOrigins.html">sketch</a> algorithms and related software APIs that provide   a comprehensive basis for the analysis of sets of unique identifiers in the context of big data.</h3>
+<h3><i>Data Sketches</i> is a Java software library of <a href="SketchOrigins.html">sketch</a> algorithms and related APIs that provide a comprehensive basis for the analysis of sets of unique identifiers in the context of big data.</h3>

 <h2>Key Features</h2>